 Code comments are as important as the code itself, if not more so.
 Computer code is a living thing: it constantly evolves and changes.
 Those changes are performed by programmers.
 Programmers benefit tremendously from clear, concise code, but they also benefit from clear, insightful comments.

 However, some people have taken this to an extreme and claim that since their code is good, it is self-documenting and therefore does not need comments.
-This way of looking at thing is generally wrong.
-All programs that are non trivial include at least some lines of code that would benefit from a clarification, a reminder, or some other comments.
+This way of looking at things is generally wrong.
+All programs that are non-trivial include at least some lines of code that would benefit from a clarification, a reminder, or some other comments.